Sacred Sites of Houston elective series featured in campus publications

 Sacred Sites of Houston is a student-led extracurricular, or blue book, elective that began in Spring 2016.
 The elective is comprised of sessions in which students learn from members of various religious communities about how physicians can address their patients’ religion and spirituality.
-Across the years its been offered, students have had the opportunity to visit congregations of Hinduism, Islam, Buddhism, the Society of Friends, and many more.
+Over the years, students have had the opportunity to visit congregations of Hinduism, Islam, Buddhism, the Society of Friends, and many more.

 Medical students learn about intersections of faith, health as part of elective

 Written by: Jonathan Garris